Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To remove pathogens, you should opt for an air purifier that contains a UV light feature or has a primary filter with an antimicrobial coating.
 But with UV light, you’ll want to ensure that the light stays on for several minutes to ensure that pathogens are effectively destroyed.

 Dorms can have all kinds of odd smells.
 And even normal irritants like pollen and dust can accumulate and create poor indoor air quality.
 Considering that your dorm will be your temporary home for several months every year, creating a more comfortable environment is important.
+While not scientifically proven, salt lamps are said to help with breathing and sleep.
+You can read our Himalayan salt lamp vs an air purifier comparison to see if they are right for you.

 The actual air purifier devices can last for years before you need to replace them.
 But the more important factor is that the filters must be replaced consistently throughout the year.
 This represents additional work for you, as well as a fixed cost to purchase replacement filters.